Astronxd/Maximus-XII-Hero-z490/README.md

 # Hackintosh-bigsur
-This is about the EFI Configuration file for Big Sur - 11.5.
+This is about the EFI Configuration file for Big Sur (Tested on- 11.4, 11.5, 11.5.1)

+Note: Version 1 is made using Prebuilt SSDT, making it support z490 mobo with comet lake processors.</br>
+      Version 2 is made using manual SSDT, making it specific to Maximus XII Hero with i7-10700K processor.</br>

+      Donot use the SSDT if you are unsure.</br>

 Hardwares:
 Asus Maximus XII Hero (z490)</br>
 Processor i7-10700K</br>